• Skip to primary navigation

 Swap the apple cider vinegar.
 If it doesn't work for you, or you just aren't too keen, then swap for white distilled vinegar (which is a lower histamine option per the SIGHI list), or lemon juice if it is suitable for you (likely not if low histamine).

-A very easy side-salad, you have just three simple steps.
+A very easy side-salad, you have just three simple steps to make this quinoa arugula salad:

 cooked quinoa in a metal pot.